 3.1.
-Trap Operation
+Trap operation

-For the RF supply of the trap a RF synthesizer is used, followed by a an amplifier to feed ± 26 dBm (~ 400 mW) power into a helical resonator matching the 50 Ω amplifier output impedance with the trap.
+For the RF supply of the trap a RF synthesizer is used, followed by a RF amplifier to feed ± 26 dBm (~ 400mW) power into a helical resonator matching the 50 Ω amplifier output impedance with the trap.
 The injected RF power is monitored by an capacitive divider.
 Under typical operating conditions we reach amplitudes of $280V{pp}$ at a frequency of 24.841MHz.
-The DC electrodes are supplied with voltages in the range of ± 10 V. Here the ion is trapped in the middle of the storage region with one electrode pair, the trap electrodes and the adjacent pairs are biased for micromotion compensation.
+The DC electrodes are supplied with voltages in the range of $\pm 10V$.
 The trap is installed in a stainless steel DN200CF vacuum chamber with a regular octagon DN63CF viewport symmetry.
 With a pump system comprising an 751 ion pump and a titanium sublimation pump we operate the experiment at a pressure of 10^{-10} mbar.
-Pairs of magnetic field coils in a three-axis Helmholtz-configuration are used for compensating the stray magnetic fields and generating a quantization axis with a magnetic field of 0.3mT directed at -45° with the trap axis x.
+Pairs of magnetic field coils in a three-axis Helmholtz-configuration are used for compensating the stray magnetic fields and generating a quantization axis with a magnetic field of 0.3mT directed at 45° with the trap axis x.